-- The President & CEO included Dietsmann's UNGC commitments and CSR approach as part of the Company's culture in all interviews with the press as well as in his official video speech shown to all employees in January 2014. - Newsletter: a dedicated article on Dietsmann's Sustainability Project has been published and sent to all employees. - An animated Corporate Shared Responsibility (CSR) training course has been developed for all employees in the languages commonly used within the Company. - An abridged Business Code of Conduct & Ethics Policy that the employees can refer to easily is being disseminated progressively with the CSR training in all the languages used within the Company.
-All new employees in the Company receive the training and the handbook and must sign an agreement to uphold Dietsmann's principles & policies. - A 12 months 'Dietsmann 12 safe maintenance rules' HSE campaign that includes posters and presentations to all teams was issued in 2014 for all sites/offices in all the languages used within the Company.
-The campaign will continue until June 2015 to cover all 12 rules. - World Day For Safety 2014 On 28 April 2014 Dietsmann was once again an active participant in the 'World Day for Safety and Health at Work'.
-The theme for 2014 was the use of chemicals and the PPE that should be used to protect every employee from the risks of using chemicals.
-Posters and presentations in all the languages commonly used within the Company were issued. - The Safety Handbook is available in all the languages used within the Company. - A birthday card that includes a sustainability-related message and the UNGC logo is automatically sent to employees.
+- The President & CEO included Dietsmann's UNGC commitments and CSR approach as part of the Company's culture in all interviews with the press as well as in his official written speech sent to all employees in January 2015. - Newsletter: eight articles linked to CSR have been published and sent to all employees. - An animated Corporate Shared Responsibility (CSR) training course has been developed for all employees in the languages commonly used within the Company. - An abridged Business Code of Conduct & Ethics Policy that the employees can refer to easily is being disseminated progressively with the CSR training in all the languages used within the Company.
+All new employees in the Company receive the training and the handbook and must sign an agreement to uphold Dietsmann's principles & policies. - A 12 months 'Dietsmann 12 safe maintenance rules' HSE campaign that included posters and presentations to all teams was carried out in all the languages used within the Company from May 2014 to the end of 2015 at all sites/offices. - World Day For Safety 2015 On 28 April 2015 Dietsmann was once again an active participant in the 'World Day for Safety and Health at Work'.
+The theme for 2015 was the Dietsmann safety culture program for every job level and on building a culture of prevention.
+Posters and presentations in all the languages commonly used within the Company were issued. - The Safety Handbook has been fully reviewed in all languages of the company. - World Quality Day 2015 held on 12 November 2015: A Quality campaign including posters, presentations and a quiz was produced and spread in all countries during the week of the event.